Zaid Hamid: Political views and conspiracy theories

 Hamid's views on politics and security have been widely criticized for promoting conspiracy theories, xenophobia and hate speech towards Hindus and Jews.
 He has also been linked to Yusuf Ali who was sentenced to death for blasphemy for claiming prophethood.
 Hamid has distanced himself from these claims.

-In 2013, Imaad Khalid, a former staff member of Zaid Hamid, revealed at a press conference, that Zaid Hamid was plotting to assassinate pro-democracy army chief, Ashfaq Pervaiz Kayani.
+In 2013, Imaad Khalid, a former staff member of Zaid Hamid, alleged at a press conference, that Zaid Hamid was plotting to assassinate pro-democracy army chief, Ashfaq Pervaiz Kayani.
 He showed to the media the emails that he claims were sent by Zaid Hamid to different army officers asking to revolt against their own chief.
 He said "Zaid Hamid is a quisling and enemy of Islam and Pakistan, who had plotted unsuccessfully to assassinate the pro-democracy army chief Gen Kayani."
 Khalid further claimed that Zaid's hit list also contained the names of Chief Justice Iftikhar Muhammad Chaudhry, Prime Minister Nawaz Sharif, and others from the media and the judiciary.

 Hamid believes that Islamic-prophet Muhammad had declared war on India, a claim with no reference in Islam, and that India will be "trounced and enslaved according to Sharia if Hindus don’t repent and embrace Islam."

-Hamid claims that the 2008 Mumbai attacks (26/11 attacks), terror attacks in India by the Lashkar-e-Taiba, were actually part of a plan hatched by "Hindu Zionists", and that it was an attempt by the Indians to stage a false flag attack, which he also accuses the 9/11 attacks of being.
+Hamid claims that the 2008 Mumbai attacks in India by the Lashkar-e-Taiba, were actually part of a plan hatched by "Hindu Zionists", and that it was an attempt by the Indians to stage a false flag attack, which he also accuses the 9/11 attacks of being.

 On May 27, 2011, he claimed on the News One TV channel that Ajmal Kasab's, the only 26/11 perpetrator arrested alive, was actually Amar Singh and a Sikh and a Research and Analysis Wing agent.
 He also called him a Bharatiya Janata Party terrorist.

 In May 2020, Zaid Hamid said that the COVID-19 vaccine will rid the Muslims of Islamic spirit and that COVID is less dangerous than flu.
 Adding that Bill Gates wanted to kill the people of the region.